getsentry/sentry-javascript/CONTRIBUTING.md

 ## How to release raven-node:
+  * [ ] Run the manual memory tests in `test/manual` to make sure we didn't introduce a memory leak
+    * [ ] Consider whether any changes warrant additions to these tests
   * [ ] Stop and think "What version number should this be according to SemVer?"
   * [ ] Bump version number in `package.json`.
   * [ ] Add an entry to the [History](https://github.com/getsentry/raven-node/blob/master/History.md) file.